niksilver/burnup/README.md

 - The column name of the field we want to show.

 Here’s an example from the original spreadsheet.
-You can find it in the tab named `Listing example`.
+We can find it in the tab named `Listing example`.

 Let’s suppose we want to
 see the stories that were known on 21 June 2016.
 In particular